 The school offers our program through 2 and 3 day riding clinics around the United States and Europe.
-Short-term resident schools consist of five, seven, eight, 2 weeks and one month schools.
+Short-term resident schools consist of five day, eight day, 2 weeks and one month schools.
 Our long-term: 3 month, 6 month, 1 year or longer, instructor/trainer programs, are all conducted at our training facility and ranch, in Pearce, Arizona.
 The school also offers a certified program for the long-term trainer/instructor program.
 All this in done through the basic theories of the Foreman/McLoughlin system, and the movements of the 'Basic Handle' of the horse.
 (All which is paragraphed in our student's "Training for the Classical Stock Seat Rider" notebook.)
 Horse handling theory, mounted instruction, various ring and arena works, working horses on your own, saddling and unsaddling, hours of watching demo videos and videos of yourself.
 Students will get the chance to ride different horses of various levels of training daily.
 The atmosphere and environment take a high priority for safety and the grasping of knowledge here at the Classical Stock Seat school of Arizona.
 All instruction will be given by Ron McLoughlin, with some assistance from Certified instructors when in attendance.
 General five, seven, eight or 2 weeks or 1 month instructional schedules are given to students at the beginning of each school.
 Detailed individual schedules are given each evening for the following day.

 The pace of the instruction changes according to the student.
 Each student will be worked at their physical level and mental understanding.
 Ninety percent of all instruction is individual.
 Our school is a hands-on holistic type of training and experience.

 SHORT-TERM RESIDENT SCHOOLS: